jcksnvllxr80/GameDevTvUnrealMultiplayer/README.md

 Then...
 - Run the server in the lobby as shown above and use ~ to enter the command console and use the Host command
 - Run the client in the same way except use the Join command with the IP address of the server as an argument

+Finally...
-#### Launch a game to connect to the server in the same way as shown above in the [Launch a client to connect to the server](#Launch-a-client-to-connect-to-the-server) section
+- Launch a game to connect to the server in the same way as shown above in the [Launch a client to connect to the server](#Launch-a-client-to-connect-to-the-server) section

 ----